pippim/pippim.github.io/programs/mserve.md

 - Right click on the music file from the Music Location Tree and select the 'Kid3' from the popup menu.
 - ID3 tags in the music file are called "Metadata" by **mserve**.
-- **mserve** will automatically displays ID3 Tag metadata on certain screens when a music file is played.
+- **mserve** will automatically displays Metadata Tags on certain screens when a music file is played.
-- **mserve** can display ID3 Tags on demand from the Music Location Tree when you right click on a music file and select 'View Metadata' from the popup menu.
+- **mserve** can display Metadata Tags on demand from the Music Location Tree when you right click on a music file and select *View Raw Metadata* or *View SQL Metadata* from the popup menu.
-- **mserve** can also display ID3 Tags when you open the 'View' dropdown menu and select 'SQL Music'.
-Right click on a music file and select View Metadata' from the popup menu.
+- **mserve** can also display Metadata Tags when you open the *View* dropdown menu and select *SQL Music Table*.
+Right-click on a music file and select *View SQL Metadata* or *View Raw Metadata* from the popup menu.

 ## Substituting Special Characters in Filenames